Journal

 Play is coveted.
 Despite the fact that it takes effort and focus, that striving to do the thing properly might lead to frustration.
 No problem, we are prepared to try many times with the tenacity of an ant lugging a delicious crumb.
 Especially if we are an innocent child.

-wrote W. George Scarlett in his seminal academic book “Children’s Play”.
+“Make-believe is the hallmark of young children’s play”, wrote W. George Scarlett in his seminal academic book “Children’s Play”.
 He says that young childhood is the golden age of pretend play – not only because young children (3-5) do it so well but also because no matter how a young child plays, make-believe is always present, even if we don’t see it directly.

 “This point was brought home in a classic case study by Sylvia Feinburg (Feinburg, 1976) in which she described her son Douglas’s combat art.
 As a young boy, Douglas drew hundreds of pictures of battle scenes.
 To the casual observer, Douglas’s drawing would simply be seen as drawing, but Feinburg saw it differently.
 She noted how Douglas, while drawing, made battle sounds, shouted out military orders, and otherwise indicated that, for him, drawing was hardly a matter of producing pretty pictures.
 Rather, it was a matter of make-believe.”
 (Chapter 3)